 Genes determine your height, hair color and even, in some cases, whether or not you will get certain diseases.
-Much of what scientists know about human disease today has been learned from the study of genetics, and in my lab, we focus on how genes can trigger the onset of disease.
-In particular, we study the role that genes play in cancer and autoimmune disease.
+Much of what scientists know about human disease today has been learned from the study of genetics, and in my lab we focus on how genes can trigger the onset of disease, make disease worse or even why they express themselves differently in one person versus another.
+In particular, we study the roles genes play in auto-immune and auto-inflammatory diseases.

 B.A. (honors), Oklahoma City University, 1995

 M.S., University of Oklahoma Health Sciences Center, 2000

 Ph.D., Case Western Reserve University, Cleveland, Ohio, 2004

 Outstanding Science Student Award, Oklahoma City University, 1995